The Difference Between Freehold and Leasehold Property in the UK Explained

 Most leaseholders will pay service charges to the freeholder or company responsible for managing the property.
-This covers all the activities that are needed to maintain the building including, buildings insurance, maintenance and repairs and provision of leisure facilities, concierge services or additional security.
+Service charge usually covers things like repairs, maintenance and improvements to communal areas and the structure of the building.

 What is ground rent?

-Ground rent is traditionally a token fee paid to the freeholder in exchange for renting the land the property sits on.
+Ground rent is a fee charged on leasehold properties for the land your home is on.
 Increases in ground rent must be detailed in the leasehold document, so make sure you look at this carefully.

 Ground rent is not an issue for most leaseholders.
 The concept of ground rent stems from a time when the terms of a lease could not be enforced unless there was a set ground rent, however small.
 In modern times, if you extend your lease, your ground rent will usually be reduced to zero.